KNIHAL/promptcrafter/README.md

-# 🧪 PromptCrafter V2
+# 🧪 PromptCrafter

-A modular, multi-agent LLM system that crafts, tests, and evaluates the best prompts for any task — powered by CrewAI, LangChain, and Ollama.
+A modular, multi-agent LLM system that crafts, tests, and evaluates the best prompts for any task — powered by CrewAI, LangChain, and Groq.

 ## ✨ Features